devatorres/devatorres/README.md

 <details>
   <summary><b>More about me</b></summary>
   <p>I have finished a vocational training how Web Application Development.
-I also have a master's degree in Game Development from [Gamia Formación](https://abonfireofsouls.com/gamia/).
+I also have a master's degree in Game Development from <a href="https://abonfireofsouls.com/gamia/">Gamia Formación</a>.
 I finished numerous courses on web design and I'm always looking for new challenges to learn.
 I like to solve real-life software problems and have <b>4</b> years improving in web design (UX • UI) and graphics.</p>
   <p>🤔 <i>Where can I see some of your work?</i> <b>Easy!</b></p>

 - 🗡 &nbsp; There are numerous completed challenges available on my Github about [Frontend Mentor](https://frontendmentor.io).